harshita-soni-2004/andromeda-light-nextjs/content/about.md

   title: What We Do
   list:
     - title: Full-Stack Web Development
-      content: From robust backend systems to responsive frontends, we deliver complete web solutions that are scalable and performance-driven.
+      content: From robust backend systems to responsive frontend, we deliver complete web solutions that are scalable and performance-driven.
     - title: Mobile App Development
       content: We create intuitive and engaging mobile applications for Android and iOS platforms that meet the highest industry standards.
     - title: Creative UI/UX Design